Robert Malley: Early life

-Malley attended Yale University, and was a 1984 Rhodes Scholar at Magdalen College, Oxford, where he earned a D.Phil. in political philosophy.
+Robert Malley attended Yale University, and was a 1984 Rhodes Scholar at Magdalen College, Oxford, where he earned a D.Phil. in political philosophy.
 There he wrote his doctoral thesis about Third-worldism and its decline.
 Malley continued writing about foreign policy, including extended commentary about the Israeli-Palestinian conflict.
 He earned a J.D. at Harvard Law School, where he met his future wife, Caroline Brown.
 Another fellow law school student was Barack Obama.
 In 1991–1992, Malley clerked for Supreme Court Justice Byron White, while Brown clerked for Supreme Court Justice Sandra Day O'Connor.
-As of 2010, the couple has two sons, Miles and Baby Boy Brown, and one daughter, Frances.
+As of 2010, the couple has two sons, Miles and Blaise, and one daughter, Frances.

 Career

 After his Supreme Court clerkship, Malley became a Fellow at the Council on Foreign Relations where he published The Call From Algeria: Third Worldism, Revolution, and the Turn to Islam—a book that charts Algeria's political evolution from the turn of the 20th century to the present, exploring the historical and intellectual underpinnings of the crisis in Algeria.
-His book received critical acclaim, and Malley was described as "exceptionally well read, creative in seeing connections and influences, and gifted with a graceful, if world-weary writing style."